Canning, Freezing & Drying

 Fee: $30 for series of 2 classes.
-Held in the new teaching kitchen at CCE-Tompkins.
+Held in the teaching kitchen at CCE-Tompkins.

 Pressure Canning 101:

 If you've always been afraid of using a pressure canner, this class is for you!
-Learn to pressure can with confidence.
+Learn to preserve fresh vegetables (and meats) in a pressure canner with confidence.

 This class will cover how to freeze fruits and vegetables to get the best results.
 You'll learn tips on blanching, packaging, and how to avoid freezing errors, as well as methods for dehydrating fruits, vegetables, and meat jerky.